-Download a printable poster-size copy (60K GIF) of this picture, as seen in the Long Beach Press Telegram of 20 April 1953.
+Download a printable picture (60K GIF), from this ad in the Long Beach Press Telegram of 20 April 1953.

 It's hard to tell if the hood is accurate in this rear view of a Jeep making tracks.
 It does look like maybe the same farmer at the wheel as in the ad above.
 This ad appeared in the 14 May edition of the San Mateo Times, for Daniel's Willys.